While there is no cure for Parkinson’s disease at present, medicine and surgery can help ease the symptoms.

 The symptoms of Parkinson’s disease are caused by lower than normal levels of dopamine, which is a chemical found in the brain.

-The medications used to treat Parkinson’s disease are designed to increase the level of dopamine in the brain.
+The medicines used to treat Parkinson’s disease are designed to increase the level of dopamine in the brain.

-There are many different types of these medicines and different names and brand names.
+There are many different types of these medicines.
 The most commonly used are:

 - levodopa, which replaces dopamine

 - dopamine agonists, which copy the function of dopamine